Piercingxx/debian-install/README.md

 - "nvidia.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one).

-- "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Surface).
+- "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Microsoft Surface Device).

 - "testing.sh" will change your Source.list to test branch.